McDonald Observatory 36” (0.9m) Dall Kirkham Review

 The observatory building and 6.1m dome were built by McDonald staff – the dome from leftovers from the 82” Struve dome, the walls from rough-hewn blocks of local rock.
 Consequently, the observatory has a rustic feel, hidden away on the side of mount Locke.

 The 36” was built as a ‘light bucket’ (their words), for photometry not for wide-field imaging.
 As a consequence, it is not a Classical Cassegrain like most professional instruments of that era, but rather a Dall Kirkham.

 The Dall Kirkham is well known now because Takahashi use it in their venerable line of ‘Mewlon’ telescopes, one of the few mass-produced Cassegrains.
-Tak’ adopted the DK for the same reason that McDonald did – it’s cheaper and easier to make, because its parabolic primary is paired with an elliptical secondary in place of the more complicated hyperbolic secondary employed by other Cassegrains.
+Tak’ adopted the DK for the same reason that McDonald did – it’s cheaper and easier to make, because it uses an elliptical primary and spherical secondary in place of the more complicated parabola/hyperbola employed by the Classical Cassegrain.
 And though the DK doesn’t have the well-corrected wide field of a Classical or Ritchey-Chrétien, it is very sharp on-axis: just what’s required for accurate photometry and (luckily for the public like me) for visual too!

 Despite being a DK light bucket, the 36” employs a fused silica primary mirror which should be good for a stable image on cold nights, especially given that it is 15.5cm thick and weighs a whopping 203 kg.

 The optical specs are similar to Takahashi’s DKs – an F3.5 primary and an overall focal length of 12.27m (F13.4).

 The tube is a short semi-open truss type.
 The massive primary mirror is fully enclosed, the secondary supported on a four-vane spider with minimal baffling.